Class Size: 6-8 students

 - Math (grouped separately from primary class, according to each student’s needs)

 - Electives / Physical Education.
 Electives are paired with Physical Education classes and meet on alternating days.
-Electives include:
+Electives vary each year depending on programming, staffing, and scheduling issues and may include:

 - Kids Around the Globe